-On the eve of her execution, 7 February 1587, Mary I of Scotland wrote her last will and testament.
-It was at night when she began and ended the following day at two o’clock of the morning.
+On the eve of her execution, 7 February 1587, Mary, Queen of Scots began to write her will and testament.
+She finished the following day at two o’clock of the morning.

 Today, after dinner, I was advised of my sentence.
 I am to be executed like a criminal at eight o’clock in the morning.
 I haven’t had enough time to give you a full account of all that has happened, but if you will listen to my physician and my other sorrowful servants, you will know the truth, and how, thanks be to God, I scorn death and faithfully protest that I face it innocent of any crime.